filipecalegario/awesome-generative-ai/README.md

 ## The Generative AI Area: history, maps, and definitions

+* [Who Owns the Generative AI Platform? | Andreessen Horowitz](https://a16z.com/2023/01/19/who-owns-the-generative-ai-platform/): this article discusses the generative AI market and presents an interesting technology stack of the area
 * [A Comprehensive Survey of AI-Generated Content (AIGC): A History of Generative AI from GAN to ChatGPT | arxiv](https://arxiv.org/abs/2303.04226)
 * [🔥🔥] [Toward General Design Principles for Generative AI Applications](https://arxiv.org/abs/2301.05578): this paper presents a set of seven principles for the design of generative AI applications
 * [🔥] [The landscape of generative AI landscape reports | by Ramsri Goutham | Jan, 2023 | Medium](https://ramsrigoutham.medium.com/the-landscape-of-generative-ai-landscape-reports-615a417b15d): a meta report on the reports published by 9 venture capital firms